The John Marshall Journal of Information Technology and Privacy Law

-The John Marshall Journal of Information Technology and Privacy Law is a law review published by a student group at the John Marshall Law School (Chicago). it covers international information technology and privacy law.
+The John Marshall Journal of Information Technology and Privacy Law was a law review published by a student group at the John Marshall Law School (Chicago). it was dedicated to addressing cutting edge topics in information technology and privacy law.
 The journal was cited by a recent decision of the Supreme Court of the United States in Quanta Computer, Inc. v.
 LG Electronics, Inc.